ethanocurtis/MultiNotify/README.md

     restart: unless-stopped
 ```

+## First Run Tips
+Once the bot is running:
+1. Use `!help` to see all available commands.
+2. Run `!setsubreddit <subreddit>` to choose which subreddit to monitor.
+3. Use `!setflairs` (with no arguments) to accept all posts, or specify flairs.
+4. Check everything with `!status`.

 ## Notes
-- Works with Discord, Mattermost, Slack (webhooks).
-- An **example `.env.example`** is included so you can quickly copy and customize your environment variables.
+- Automatically detects if your webhook is Discord, Slack, or another service:
+  - **Discord** gets embedded messages.
+  - **Slack/others** get plain text for compatibility.
+- `.env` changes made with commands are saved and persist after restarts.
-- Debug mode (`DEBUG=true`) sends the last 10 posts immediately, then exits.
+- Debug mode (`DEBUG=true`) fetches 10 posts then exits (for testing).
 - Can run as **DM-only** by leaving `DISCORD_WEBHOOK_URL` blank.

 ## License